 This article will show you how to know when you should no longer use your frying oil.
 At that point, there are signs that you would see that makes it evident.
 Of course, this is for those considering the oil qualities as it affects the quality of their products.

 For those considering the development of more and more trans fats, well, it is a more complex question to answer.
 This is because trans fats can develop in frying oils as a result of many factors.
-You can read more on trans fats in this article to get an idea.
+You can read more about trans fats in this article to get an idea.

 So, How Many Times Should You Reuse Frying Oil?